 The MSBA’s program for school building construction and renovation grants is a non-entitlement competitive grant program.
 Grants are distributed by the MSBA’s Board of Directors based on need and urgency, as expressed by the District and validated by the MSBA.
 Submitting an SOI is the critical first step in the MSBA’s program for school building construction and renovation grants.

-- Two Districts were invited to Feasibility Study
+- One district was invited into Feasibility Study